RaitCode/battery-soc-estimation/README.md

 ---

-## 🔍 Plot Interpretation
+## Plot Interpretation

-- **Green Line (Charging SOC)**: The SOC begins at 0% and increases almost linearly during charging, reflecting a steady positive current (~1.5 A).
+- **Green Line (Charging SoC)**: The SOC begins at 0% and increases almost linearly during charging, reflecting a steady positive current (~1.5 A).
 The SOC reaches nearly 100%, indicating full charge.
-- **Blue Line (Current)**: The current starts at a constant high value during charging.
-As charging ends, the current sharply drops.
-There are brief intervals of low or zero current before the current goes negative, signaling the start of discharge.
+- **Blue Line (Current)**: The charging process begins with a relatively high and stable current (~1.5 A), characteristic of a Constant Current (CC) phase.
+Around 90% State of Charge (SoC), the current begins to drop gradually.
+This drop likely indicates a transition to a Constant Voltage (CV) phase — a typical behavior in lithium-ion battery charging, where the voltage is held steady and the current tapers off as the battery nears full charge.
+While the voltage data isn’t shown here, the current profile suggests that such a transition may have occurred.
+Following a short resting phase, the current turns negative, marking the beginning of the discharge phase, which appears to proceed at a relatively constant current draw (~ -0.6 A).
-- **Red Line (Discharging SOC)**: After charging completes, SOC begins to decrease linearly, driven by a relatively constant negative current (~ -0.5 A).
+- **Red Line (Discharging SoC)**: After charging completes, SoC begins to decrease linearly, driven by a relatively constant negative current (~ -0.6 A).
 The SOC falls from 100% down to nearly 0% as the battery discharges.
 - The sharp drop in current during the transition from charge to discharge, and the consistency of the current during both phases, illustrate a well-controlled test environment.

 ---

-## 📊 What This Project Demonstrates
+## What This Project Demonstrates

-- How to estimate battery SOC from time-series current data using integration.
+- How to estimate battery SoC from time-series current data using integration.
 - How to detect charging vs discharging phases automatically based on current polarity.
-- How to visualize dual-axis data (SOC and Current) for better interpretability.
+- How to visualize dual-axis data (SoC and Current) for better interpretability.

 ---

-## 🔗 Dataset Source
+## Dataset Source

 The current and voltage data used in this project is from Carnegie Mellon University's open-source eVTOL Battery Dataset: